 Prior to the expiration of Proposal validity period, the Tender Committee shall:

-notify successful Tenderers in writing that their Proposal has been ranked successful in accordance with ranking criteria in Section 49.8;
+notify successful Investors in writing that their Proposal has been ranked successful in accordance with ranking criteria in Section 49.8;

-notify all other Tenderers that they are not ranked successful and of the possibility that they may be called upon within a pre-determined deadline as set in Section 56, in the order of their corresponding ranking, in event the selected successful Tenderer(s) fail to provide the Performance Guarantee.
+notify all other Investors that they are not ranked successful and of the possibility that they may be called upon within a pre-determined deadline as set in Section 56, in the order of their corresponding ranking, in event the selected successful Investor(s) fail to provide the Performance Guarantee.

 Assignment of eligibility status and execution of the Support Agreement

-Within [five (5) Business Days] after announcement of successful Tenderers, the Tender Committee shall inform the investors declared winners, non-winners and those whose bids were rejected, stating the reasons for rejection.
+Within [Business Days] after announcement of successful Investors, the Tender Committee shall inform the investors declared winners, non-winners and those whose bids were rejected, stating the reasons for rejection.

+Natural or legal persons, not registered in the Republic of Moldova, including consortia, which have been declared winners of the tender, within 60 calendar days from the moment of the announcement of the results by the Tender Committee, are obliged to go through the procedure of state registration of the legal person in the Republic of Moldova and submit to the Tender Committee a copy of the decision of registration of the enterprise or the extract issued by the state registration body, in order to approve the decision on offering the status of large eligible producer, according to art 99 GD 690/2018.
+The deadline may be extended by the Tender Committee by up to 10 Business Days upon request.
+If the investor does not comply with the extended deadline, the Commission shall apply the provisions of art 89.1 GD 690/2018.

-Within [five (5) Business Days] of the notification of the Government Decision on the granting status of Eligible Producer to the successful Tenderer(s), in accordance with Section 54, the Tender Committee shall invite the successful Tenderer(s) to provide the Performance Guarantee and to sign the Support Agreement.
+Within [ten (10) Business Days] of the notification of the Government Decision on the granting status of Eligible Producer to the successful Investor(s), in accordance with Section 54, the Tender Committee shall invite the successful Investor(s) to provide the Performance Guarantee and to sign the Support Agreement.
 In accordance with the Government Decision XXX/2024, the Eligible Producer has the obligation to deposit the performance guarantee within 30 days of the date of signing the contract with the central electricity supplier for the purchase of electricity from renewable energy sources.

 The Government decision of granting the status of Eligible Producer shall contain the following:

+approval of the tender results;

 the name of the Eligible Producer;

 the type of technology, i.e. wind;

-the area and location of the Facility using wind;

 the installed capacity of the Facility using wind;

 the Supported Capacity of the Facility using wind;

-the average power factor;

-the average annual amount of electricity production from wind 0onshore by the Facility;

 the commissioning deadline of the Facility;

-the Electricity Price, subject to adjustments by the ANRE in accordance with the approved methodology and depending on the evolution of the exchange rate of the national currency against the USD, in accordance with Article 37(1) of the Renewable Energy Law.
+the Electricity Price, subject to adjustments by the ANRE in accordance with the approved methodology and depending on the evolution of the exchange rate of the national currency against the USD, in accordance with Article 37(1) of the Renewable Energy Law;

+authorization for the installation of renewable energy power plants with an installed capacity exceeding 20 MW, according to the Law on Electricity No. 107/2016, where applicable.

 For the avoidance of doubt, the Government Decision on the granting of the status of large Eligible Producer is to be deemed equivalent to the authorisation for the installation of power plants with an installed capacity of more than 20 MW and exempts the Eligible Producer from the requirement to obtain separate authorisation pursuant to the Law on Electricity.